jchang-avtx/automation_test_scripts/Terraform_Scripts/transit_shared_onprem_aws/README.md

 Description
 -----------
-Terraform configuration files to create transit network VPC, shared services VPC and simulated OnPrem Network
+Terraform configuration files to deploy transit network, shared services and simulated OnPrem Network.

 What is Shared Services VPC
 ---------------------------